ylvao/mrchem/docs/mrcpp_api.rst

 Operator application
 --------------------

-Two types of operators are currently implemented in MRCPP: Cartesian derivative
+Two types of operators are currently implemented in MRCPP: the Cartesian derivative

 .. math:: g(x) = \partial_x f(x)

-and integral convolutions
+and integral convolution

 .. math::  g(r) = \int G(r-r') f(r') dr'

 The syntax for construction and application follows closely the other ``TreeBuilders`` presented above.

-###Derivative operator
+### Derivative operator

 The derivative operator is initialized with two parameters :math:`a` and :math:`b` accounting for the boundary conditions between adjacent nodes